 Doctorate Degree in Medicine

-Coursework in medical programs often varies according to which specialty a student elects to pursue; however, some courses are required for all medical students.
+Coursework in doctor of medicine (M.D.) programs often varies according to which specialty a student elects to pursue; however, some courses are required for all medical students.
 Examples of these core courses include the following:

 - Cell biology

 - Musculoskeletal system